theobald-software/theobald-software.github.io/content/_en/xtract-universal/xu-destinations/qliksense-qlikview/generating-data-load-script.md

 ### Displaying the Qlik Data Load Script
 1. Run an extraction with a "Qlik" destination.
 The window "Run Extraction" opens.
 ![XU_qlik_generate_Script](/img/content/XU_qlik_generate_Script.png){:class="img-responsive"}
-2. *Optional (when using QlikSense)*: In the *Parameters* section mark the checkboxes for the parameters which you would like to have added as SET variables in the QlikSense script.
+2. *Optional (when using QlikSense)*: In the *Parameters* section, mark the check boxes for the parameters which you wish to add as SET variables in the QlikSense script.
 3. Click **[Generate Qlik Script]** to generate a data load script.
 The window "Script" opens.

 ### Further Processing of the Script